awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/userguide/product-submission.md

 1. View your scan results

- Once your AMI has successfully been scanned, you can follow the current process to submit the AMI for processing by the AWS Marketplace Seller and Catalog Operations team by [uploading](https://aws.amazon.com/marketplace/management/product-load/) your product load form or emailing **aws\-marketplace\-seller\-ops@amazon\.com**\.
+ Once your AMI has successfully been scanned, you can follow the current process to submit the AMI for processing by the AWS Marketplace Seller and Catalog Operations team by [uploading](https://aws.amazon.com/marketplace/management/product-load/) your product load form\.
+For any problems, contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.

  Please note that in order for your AMI to be included in the self\-service AMI scanning list, it must be in the us\-east\-1 \(N\.
 Virginia\) region and owned by your AWS Marketplace seller account\.
-If you need additional accounts whitelisted for the AWS Marketplace Management Portal, please contact **aws\-marketplace\-seller\-ops@amazon\.com** with the AWS Account ID that owns the AMI to be scanned\.
+If you need additional accounts whitelisted for the AWS Marketplace Management Portal, contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team with the AWS Account ID that owns the AMI to be scanned\.

 ### AMI Cloning and Product Code Assignment<a name="ami-cloning-and-product-code-assignment"></a>